botify-labs/robotstxt-net/README.md

 ## License

-The robots.txt parser and matcher C++ library is licensed under the terms of the Apache license.
+Like Google's robots.txt parser and matcher C++ library, this port is licensed under the terms of the Apache license.
 See LICENSE for more information.